ICSpark-Projects/Tip-Calculator-Easy/README.md

          ```
 When this function is called, it will return the value in billPerPerson.

-3. Create an onlick event function when the calculate button is clicked.
+3. Create an onclick event function when the calculate button is clicked.
 This will display the results of the calculations.
      ``` javascript
      document.getElementById("calculate").onclick = function() {
        //code here